superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 5 Using Modules in a Bicep Template/Lab02/readme.md

 ### Modify Bicep template from previous lab to call remote module

-From the main.bicep in the previous lab, we referenced a local file for the module:
+From the main.bicep in the previous lab, we referenced a local file for the module.

 ```bicep
 module storagemodule './storage-module.bicep' = {